 Top attractions visitors can expect from a Kenya safari include:

-Kenya is famous for its wildlife with the big 5 present as well as Wildebeest, Diceros, Impalas, Dik-diks, Impalas, giraffes, hyenas, African wild dogs and many more.
+Kenya is a country of incredible bio-diversity, and one of the world’s most exciting wildlife destinations.
+Famous for its wildlife, visitors will find Wildebeest, Diceros, Impalas, Dik-diks, Impalas, giraffes, hyenas, African wild dogs and many more.

 Best Parks & Reserves